Inflect logo

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in the greater Dublin area are strategically located near the city's International Financial Services Centre (IFSC) and the Silicon Docks.
-This provides low-latency connectivity for the high concentration of financial, technology, and pharmaceutical companies headquartered there.
+Proximity To Key Business Districts: Data centers in Ireland are concentrated around Dublin, providing low-latency connectivity to the city's International Financial Services Centre (IFSC) and the Silicon Docks technology hub.
+This proximity serves the EMEA headquarters of many of the world's largest tech, finance, and pharmaceutical companies.

-Tax Advantage For Data Centers: The country offers specific tax incentives that directly impact capital expenditures for data center operators and tenants.
-A key benefit is an exemption from the standard sales tax on the purchase of server equipment, which substantially lowers the upfront cost of technology refreshes and new deployments.
+Tax Advantage For Data Centers: Ireland's business-friendly climate includes specific advantages for data center operators and tenants.
+The government offers an exemption from the standard sales tax on the purchase of qualifying data center equipment, which directly lowers capital expenditure for new builds and hardware refreshes.

 Natural Disaster Risk

-Ireland has a very low natural disaster risk profile, scoring 2.1 out of 10 on the INFORM Risk Index as of September 2025.
-This environmental stability is a core reason for its selection as a primary data center market.
+Ireland has a very low natural disaster risk profile, with an INFORM Risk score of 2.1 out of 10, as of September 2025.
+This stable environment is a key factor contributing to its reliability as a data center hub.

-• River Flooding: A moderate concern in specific low-lying areas, but not a significant risk for purpose-built data facilities.
+• River Flooding: A moderate risk in specific low-lying areas.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business